 Our approach in serving young adults (singles, married, divorced) and young family is twofold.
 First, helping young people encounter God in life-giving ways and cultivate a friendship with Christ.
 Second, encouraging them develop and share their gifts in helping their parishes become more vibrant communities of faith, welcoming more young adults home in the Church.

 Our efforts and programs focus on forming young adults who actively cultivate a prayer life, a discerning heart, a collaborative way of serving, a commitment to building just communities, and a clear desire to discover and live out their callings in life.
 In the language of the New Testament, this process of formation is called "making disciples."

-While it good to form young adult groups in parishes, we seek to grow young adult ministries that seek to engage young families, collaborate with other ministries, and serve the wider parish community.
+While it good to establish young adult groups in parishes, we seek to grow young adult ministries that seek to engage young families, collaborate with other ministries, and serve the wider parish community.
 These ministries will be marked by spiritual accompaniment and a missionary impulse as envisioned by Pope Francis in his Apostolic Exhortation, Joy of the Gospel.
 In these ways, they can develop beyond a band of young people into a more integrative ministry of prayerful, discerning, missionary disciples.

 We suggest the following guidelines to help build an integrated young adult ministry (pdf version):

 A. Key ingredients of a healthy Young Adult Ministry (YAM)

 2. Critical mass of committed young adults (3-5)